Consolidated tax returns are not permitted in Brazil.

 Please note that imports and exports of commodities, quoted in commodities exchange markets, must be tested by the use of specific methods called PCI and PECEX, respectively.
 Based on these methods, taxpayers shall compare the transaction amounts with the daily average quote for each product.

-Taxpayers should prepare the transfer pricing analysis in accordance with the provisions of Law 9,430/96 and further amendments, as well as respective guidelines from the tax administration, mainly substantiated in Normative Instruction issued by the Brazilian Federal Revenue (IN RFB) 1,870/19.
-Please note that substantial changes related to the tested price and parameter price analysis were made through this recent Normative Instruction.
+Taxpayers should prepare the transfer pricing analysis in accordance with the provisions of Law 9,430/96 and further amendments, as well as respective guidelines from the tax administration, mainly substantiated in Normative Instruction issued by the Brazilian Federal Revenue (IN RFB) 1,312/12.
+Please note that substantial changes related to the tested price and parameter price analysis were made through the more recent Normative Instruction 1,870/19.

 Country-by-country (CbC) reporting